estuarine/CSV_to_JSON/README.md

                         );

 The example script combines the two -- providing all the needed parameters when creating the object but then overriding the 'outputfile' parameter when calling the method.

-However you do it, a fatal error will result if the inputfile and outputfile options are not defined.
-The package will assume that the sepchar is a comma unless specified otherwise.